AdobeDocs/marketo.en/help/marketo/release-notes/current.md

 ---
 # Release Notes: August 2021 {#release-notes-aug-21}

 The following features are included in the August '21 release.
-Check your Marketo edition for feature availability.
+Check your Marketo Engage edition for feature availability.

 >[!AVAILABILITY]
 >